 Marijuana is defined by the state of California as: all parts of the plant Cannabis sativa L., whether growing or not; the seeds thereof; the resin extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or its resin.
 It does not include the mature stalks of the plant, fiber produced from the stalks, oil or cake made from the seeds of the plant, any other compound, manufacture, salt, derivative, mixture, or preparation of the mature stalks (except the resin extracted therefrom), fiber, oil, or cake, or the sterilized seed of the plant which is incapable of germination” (H&SC 11018).

-Knowing what the state considers marijuana allows you to understand what applies to you as a medical marijuana patient.
+Knowing what the state considers marijuana allows you to understand what applies to you as a medical marijuana consumer.

 How Do I smoke weed legally in California then?

 To get your Medical Marijuana Card you must receive a written verifiable recommendation from a California board licensed physician.
-Once you have your doctor’s recommendation you can legally grow, consume & possess your medicine under California State Law Prop 215.
-Prop.
-215 lists “cancer, anorexia, AIDS, chronic pain, spasticity, glaucoma, arthritis, migraine, or any other illness for which marijuana provides relief.
-Physicians have recommended marijuana for hundreds of indications, including such common complaints as insomnia, PMS, post-traumatic stress, depression, and substance abuse.
+Once you have your doctor’s recommendation you can legally grow, consume & possess your product under California State Law Prop 215.
+A list of qualifying conditions can be found here, but physicians can recommended marijuana for other indications not on the list.

 How much can I possess now that I have my card?